 An officer who has reasonable grounds for suspecting that a detainee has used or ingested an unauthorised or illegal substance must inform the superintendent.

-[Regulation 99 inserted in Gazette 27 Jun 2005 p.
+[Regulation 99 inserted: Gazette 27 Jun 2005 p.
 2884.]

 100. Circumstances that may prompt requirement for body samples